 Figure 25.
-Percent of participants who reported learning new opportunities for development by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories) (n = 336).
+Percent of participants who reported learning new opportunities for development by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories, first and second RPRs).

 5.2.2.
 Twelve-months later: changes to professional development